tetratelabs/wazero/RATIONALE.md

 We default to a flat structure to encourage simplicity.
-If we eagerly broke out all possible configurations into sub-types (e.g. ClockConfig), it would be hard not notice configuration sprawl.
+If we eagerly broke out all possible configurations into sub-types (e.g. ClockConfig), it would be hard to notice configuration sprawl.
 By keeping the config flat, it is easy to see the cognitive load we may be adding to our users.

 In other words, discomfort adding more configuration is a feature, not a bug.